qiskit-community/spank-plugins/docs/overview.md

 backend=slurm_provider(name="my_qpu_resource")
 ```

-Note exact syntax is not the point here and needs refinement, but the conceptual separation of resource definition (which includes backend selection/selection policy) and binding to the resource when using it.
+Note exact syntax (and example) is not the point here and needs refinement, but the conceptual separation of resource definition (which includes backend selection/selection policy) and binding to the resource when using it.
 In that spirit, slurm provides access to the backends it is configured with.

 As transpilation needs the backend information, this eventually can be a two step process, which only locks the backend when it's used, but offers binding in source for transpilation before acquiring the lock.
 In an initial implementation, transpilation can be done while holding the lock, not impacting machine utilization dramatically in practice for large workloads.